yugen/GetId3/README.md

 ======
 [![Build Status](https://secure.travis-ci.org/phansys/GetId3.png?branch=master)](http://travis-ci.org/phansys/GetId3)

-This package integrates the GetId3 library with the Symfony2 project, emulating the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) CS.
+This release of GetId3 library updates to [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) CS and makes it Symfony2 installable by deps or composer mechanisms.

 **Warning**: documentation files are not rendering correctly in Github (reStructuredText format) and some content might be broken or hidden, make sure to read raw files.